Skip to main content

 Rule 173-50-01 | PACE: introduction and definitions.

-(A) Introduction: Chapter 173-50 of the Administrative Code regulates PACE.
-PACE is a managed-care program that provides its participants with all of their necessary health care, medical care, and ancillary services in acute, sub-acute, institutional, and community settings.
-Examples of PACE services are primary and specialty care, adult day services, personal care services, inpatient hospital stays, prescription drugs, occupational therapy, physical therapy, and nursing facility care.
+(A) Introduction: This chapter regulates PACE, which is a managed-care program that provides its participants with all of their necessary health care, medical care, and ancillary services in acute, sub-acute, institutional, and community settings.
+Examples of PACE services are primary and specialty care, an adult day service, personal care, inpatient hospital stays, prescription drugs, occupational therapy, physical therapy, and nursing facility care.

 (B) Definitions for this chapter: